 MADRID, Oct.
-10. - Serious conflicts have taken place between the Liberal and Catholic students of the university of Barcelona, due to the fact that the government suspended a professor rioters were reinforced by crowds of people.
-Many persons were wounded.
+10. - Serious conflicts have taken place between the Liberal and Catholic students of the university of Barcelona, due to the fact that the government suspended a professor who published a book which was declared to be heretical.
+The riots finally reached the streets, where the rioters were reinforced by crowds of people.
+Many persons were wounded

 Carthage's Court House Dedicated.
 CARTHAGE, Mo., Oct.
-10 .- The dedication of Jasper county's \$100,000 court house here to-day attracted 25,000 people to the city.
-There was a parade a mile in length at 3 o'clock.
+10.-The dedication of Jasper county's \$100,000 court house here to-day attracted 25,000 people to the city.
+There was a parade a mile in length at 2 o'clock.
 Music by numerous bands, balloon ascensions and speech-making interested the crowds.
 A banquet by the Jasper county bar will take place to-night.

-Rebels Blow Up a Fine Bridge HAVANA, Oct.
-10 .- A dispatch from Remedios announces that the insurgents have destroyed, with dynamite, one of the arches of the finest and largest bridges of the Sagua la Chica rallway not far from Camajuani, in the province of Santa Clara.
-Advices received here from Mantun, say that the safe, ammunition and light guns of the wrecked cruiser Cristobal Colon have been saved.
+Rebels Blow Up a Fine Bridge.
+HAVANA, Oct.
+10 .- A dispatch from Remedios announces that the insurgents have destroyed, with dynamite. one of the arches of the finest and largest bridges of the Sagua la Chica railway not far from Camajuani, in the province of Santa Clara.
+Advices received here from Mantua, say that the safe, ammunition and light guns of the wrecked cruiser Cristobal Colon have been saved.

-Secretary of State Hinrichsen says that Altgeld is a candidate for re-election.
+Secretary of State Hinrichsen says that Altgeld is a candidate for re-elec-

-LIVE STOCK AND PRODUCE MARKETS

-Quotations from New York, Chicago, St. Louis, Omaha and Elsewhere.
+LIVE STOCK AND PRODUCE MARKETS Quotations from New York.
+Chicago.
+St. Louis, Omaha and Elsewhere.
+OMATIA